 What should I use to clean my natural stone?

-- For best results, clean your surfaces with warm water and a few drops of mild detergent or stone soap, available at most hardware stores.
+- For best results, clean your surfaces with warm water and a few drops of mild detergent or stone soap (with a pH of 7), available at most hardware stores.

 - Test your surface in a small, unnoticeable area with any new cleanser to ensure that staining and etching will not occur.